The ubiquitous digital single market

 Preparatory work by the Digital Single Market Working Group has laid the groundwork for Parliament’s achievements in the digital area with the support of research and scientific evidence.
 Research carried out for Parliament shows the significant potential of the DSM, in particular in reducing costs and barriers in the EU for consumers and businesses and making the EU economy greener and more social.
 In the EU, a significant part of this potential can be achieved through the development of e-government and related services, such as e-health.

-The data protection package, including Regulation (EU) 2016/679 and Directive (EU) 2016/680, ensures easier access to personal data, a clarified ‘right to be forgotten’, data portability and knowledge of data breaches.
-It became effective on 25 May 2018, with Member States transposing the directive by 6 May 2018.
+The data protection package, which became effective on 25 May 2018, includes Regulation (EU) 2016/679 and Directive (EU) 2016/680 and ensures easier access to personal data, a clarified ‘right to be forgotten’, data portability and knowledge of data breaches.
 Furthermore, on 20 June 2019, Regulation (EU) 2019/1150 on addressing online intermediation services was adopted.
 On 18 December 2019, Parliament passed a resolution on the digital transformation of health and care in the DSM.

 Parliament’s legislative work on the DSM contributes about EUR 177 billion annually to the EU economy.
 According to a study, key areas of benefit include electronic communications and services (EUR 86.1 billion), data flows and AI (EUR 51.6 billion), the single digital gateway (EUR 20 billion) and regulations on geo-blocking and online platforms (EUR 14 billion).
 In its April 2020 resolution, Parliament emphasised that the post-COVID-19 recovery would focus on digital transformation to rejuvenate the economy.

-Ahead of the Commission proposal on AI that was published in April 2021 (COM(2021)0206), Parliament set up a Special Committee on Artificial Intelligence in a Digital Age in order to analyse the impact of artificial intelligence on the EU economy.
+Ahead of the Commission proposal on AI, Parliament set up a Special Committee on Artificial Intelligence in a Digital Age in order to analyse the impact of artificial intelligence on the EU economy.
 On 20 October 2020, it adopted three resolutions outlining how the EU can best regulate AI while preserving intellectual property, ethical standards and civil liability, as supported by various research.

-On 21 April 2022, Parliament’s Committees on Internal Market and Consumer Protection (IMCO) and on Civil Liberties, Justice and Home Affairs (LIBE) held a joint hearing on the Artificial Intelligence Act proposal, to discuss the Commission’s recommendations.
-The committees adopted a report that recommended amendments such as banning predictive policing and expanding the list of high-risk AI.
+On 21 April 2022, Parliament’s Committees on Internal Market and Consumer Protection (IMCO) and on Civil Liberties, Justice and Home Affairs (LIBE) held a joint hearing on the Artificial Intelligence Act to discuss the Commission’s proposal.
+The committees subsequently adopted a report that recommended amendments such as banning predictive policing and expanding the list of high-risk AI.
 It also proposed a more inclusive role for the AI Office and closer alignment with the General Data Protection Regulation.
-Progress was made in the fourth trilogue on 24 October 2023, especially on the contentious filter mechanism for high-risk AI systems.
-The committees are working towards finalising negotiations by the end of the year, with the next trilogue scheduled for 6 December 2023.
+Following interinstitutional negotiations, the AI Act was adopted by Parliament and the Council in April and May 2024 respectively.
+It will enter into force 20 days after its publication in the Official Journal and it will be fully applicable 24 months after its entry into force, except for bans on prohibited practices, which will apply 6 months after the date of its entry into force, codes of practice (9 months after the entry into force), general-purpose AI rules, including governance (12 months after the entry into force), and obligations for high-risk systems (36 months after the entry into force).

 For the DSM to function efficiently, it is essential to understand the Member States’ laws.
 In November 2020, a study for the IMCO Committee entitled ‘Legal obstacles in Member States to Single Market rules’ revealed that barriers are not solely digital-specific.
 Numerous DSM strategy measures aimed to address cross-border online sales issues.
 Although a gap in dependable information on Member State regulations persists, the single digital gateway (Regulation (EU) 2018/1724) will address this by the end of 2023.
 Another 2020 study for IMCO assessed Points of Single Contact and related services, emphasising the need for better monitoring with the upcoming Single Digital Gateway Regulation.